 As you can see a well structured turnaround strategy will deliver undeniable results.
 It’s purely a matter of getting organized followed by timely implementation and consistent execution.

-I hope our tips on Hotel Turn Around Management have been helpful.
+As the CEO of a hotel revenue management consulting company, I hope our tips on Hotel Turn Around Management have been helpful.